PC-Pedia/TelegramLib/README.md

 - **TelegramLib** - main library.
 It contains *TelegramController* which allows to login, send and get files from chats/channels/groups with understandable functions.
 - **TelegramCmd** - small console client to show all user login and file send steps.

-To use Telegam Api you also need to obtain your [AppId and ApiHash](https://core.telegram.org/api/obtaining_api_id#obtaining-api-id) and set it in *[TelegramCmd/config/TelegramConfig.json](https://github.com/DmitryJDS/TelegramLib/blob/main/Net5/TelegramLib/TelegramCmd/config/TelegramConfig.json)*
+To use Telegam Api you also need to obtain your [AppId and ApiHash](https://core.telegram.org/api/obtaining_api_id#obtaining-api-id)
 **Remember** - It is forbidden to pass this values to third parties.

 **Repo folders**